-7. Not less than 49 days before the date set for the hearing of a Charge by the Hearing Panel, a written notice of the date, time and venue of the hearing shall be served upon the Registered Person or his or her legal representative (and for these purposes "venue" may include audio or video conferencing facilities).
+7. Not less than 49 days before the date set for the hearing of a Charge by the Hearing Panel, a written notice of the date, time and venue of the hearing shall be served upon the Registered Person or their legal representative (and for these purposes "venue" may include audio or video conferencing facilities).